jerith/Platform-Guild/language-guides/python/development.rst

 The PyPy `download page <http://pypy.org/download.html>`_ contains installation instructions for a number of operating systems.

 On OS X, ``brew install pypy`` via `Homebrew` will install the latest release of PyPy.
-On Linux, using `Portable PyPy
+On Linux, using :github:`Portable PyPy
-<https://github.com/squeaky-pl/portable-pypy>`_ is recommended, which is
+<squeaky-pl/portable-pypy>` is recommended, which is how PyPy is
-how PyPy is deployed to our production systems.
+deployed to our production systems.

 .. note::